trade-tariff/trade-tariff-backend/db/rules_of_origin/roo_schemes_uk/articles/dcts-ldcs/origin_processes.md

 ## Exemptions from proof of origin requirements

-Personal goods and those imported by way of trade shall be exempted from the obligation to make out and produce a proof of origin provided the following conditions are met:ions:
+Personal goods and those imported by way of trade shall be exempted from the obligation to make out and produce a proof of origin provided the following conditions are met:

 $LegislativeList
  * &nbsp; &bull; &nbsp; the total value of the goods referred to above does not exceed £1,000;